splunk-soar-connectors/awsdynamodb/README.md

-#### To write the expression attribute data reffer the code snippets given below
+#### To write the expression attribute data refer the code snippets given below